 *Vanity is the only option that allows you to specify the number, pending availability.

 There are pros and cons associated with each type of number outlined above.
-To help you choose what's right for you, we've outlined some recommendations for each number type.
+Below, we go over sending numbers benefits and drawbacks.

 Generally speaking, it's better to use a toll-free number than a long number, as long numbers are subjected to more filtering by wireless carriers.
 If you do choose to use only long numbers, have one long number per every 200 profiles who opt into SMS marketing from your business.
 If you have more than 200 SMS subscriber for a single long number, you may experience deliverability issues.

 A toll-free number is similar to a long number, but it is more obvious that it's coming from a business because it's a toll-free number.
-Likewise, the benefits are similar: you can start sending immediately and it is a relatively low financial investment.
+You can start sending immediately and it is a relatively low financial investment.
 The main distinction is that you can send more messages at once.